09pawel0898/UnityUdemyCourseGames/README.md

 Both are created by [AwesomeTuts](https://www.awesometuts.com/ "AwesomeTuts")
 <br/> <br/>
-My goal during this course was to get as most knowlegde about the engine and external plugins as possible, not to put an effort in re-creating all these games.
+My goal during this course was to get as most knowlegde about the engine and external plugins as possible, not to re-create all these games.
 Thus, im not going to complete all the course which is partially repeating the same steps.
 I would practice the acquired knowledge in my own future projects.

+Nevertheless I put in a lot of effort in these three titles, and expanded them with many new features, especially the Poco The Adventurer.

 ## Features